-Achieving an all over tan is a popular pursuit for many people and one of the most common ways of achieving a sunkissed or bronzed look is through the use of sunbeds.
+Achieving an all-over tan is a popular pursuit for many people.
+One of the most common ways of achieving a sunkissed or bronzed look is through the use of sunbeds.
 You may have your own sunbed or use a friend’s sunbed, however, most people opt for using a sunbed at a beauty salon where there is often more than one available.

 Unfortunately, there are incidents when using sunbeds where a user can be injured through no fault of their own.
 If you have been injured while using a sunbed then it can be possible to make a personal injury claim.

 The validity of your sunbed claim will depend upon whether or not the sunbed shop or salon owner is responsible for your injury or injuries.
 For instance, they may not have supplied you with the correct care, treatment or equipment, resulting in injury.
 For a sunbed injury claim to be successful, you must be able to clearly demonstrate clearly there was negligence from a third party.
 The following kinds of claims can arise from the use of sunbeds:

 - Eye injury claims.
 For example, if you suffer from cataracts, this can be caused by prolonged exposure to UV lighting

 - Burn injuries can also occur if you are on a sunbed for too long

 - Skin cancer can also develop if you are repeatedly exposed to UV lights on sunbeds for too long